python/cpython/Doc/library/datetime.rst

 (2)
    Computes the datetime2 such that datetime2 + timedelta == datetime1.
 As for
-   addition, the result has the same :attr:`tzinfo` attribute as the input datetime, and no time zone adjustments are done even if the input is aware.
+   addition, the result has the same :attr:`~.datetime.tzinfo` attribute as the input datetime, and no time zone adjustments are done even if the input is aware.
    This isn't quite equivalent to datetime1 + (-timedelta), because -timedelta in isolation can overflow in cases where datetime1 - timedelta does not.